timsum/harmonypartition/README.md

 The harmony state can be changed with groups of notes given as:

 1) a 12-bit integer in chromatic-tone order, e.g. 0b100010010001 for a C Major 7 chord
+   + these can be derived from Librosa *chroma*, and might possibly be extended to include *any* result of a Fourier transform...
 2) a list of midi notes, e.g. [60, 64, 67, 71] for a C Major 7 chord

-The harmony state can change its context with a five-parameter system:
+The harmony state can change its output and context through a five-parameter system:
 1) a numpy array of length 5, eg. np.array([0,0,1,4,3]) for a C Major 7 chord
-2) direct access to current_tonic, current_dominant, etc.
+2) direct access to current_tonic(), current_dominant(), etc.
+3) filters may be applied (e.g. 'negativize()) to change the harmonic space according to familiar patterns.

 Every harmony_state can be mined for at least the following information (available through string_description() function):